apioo/psx/doc/getting_started/installation.rst

 Webserver
 ---------

-If you dont have a local webserver you can use the build in HTTP server of PHP.
+If you dont have a local web server you can use the build in HTTP server of PHP.
 You can start the server with the following command:

 .. code::